dplyukhin/UIGC/README.md

 ## Installation

-UIGC requires a [forked version of Akka](https://github.com/dplyukhin/akka), which exposes some of Akka's internals to the garbage collector.
+UIGC requires Java 17 and a [forked version of Akka](https://github.com/dplyukhin/akka) that exposes some of Akka's internals to the garbage collector.
 Eventually, we plan for UIGC to build against the official Akka binaries.
 See the Github issue that tracks our progress towards this goal.